 Automatic litter boxes are definitely popular nowadays when it comes to caring for your cat.
-Read my post http://catnapstore.com/automatic-cleaning-litter-box/ As us cat owners know, some cats can be picky or skittish though.
+Read my post on the best automatic litter box.
+As us cat owners know, some cats can be picky or skittish though.
 You might buy an automatic top entry box and suddenly your cat won’t use it!
 Before you buy one of these, or if you’re staring at an unused one right now, take a look at the best ways to convince your cat to use it.

 Getting Your Get to Try Top Entry Automatic Boxes

 You can try any one of these boxes, and while I’ll only be going over four types, you may be able to generalize these tips to other boxes as well!
 Let’s go over some steps you can follow to make your life a lot easier.

 The Litter Robot Open Air or Bubble

 It’s actually not difficult to get your cat acclimated to this litter box, but there are some cats out there who frighten easy or are just stubbornly hoping you’ll bring their previous box back.
 If you’ve got a difficult kitty, here’s how you get started:

 - Set up the Litter Robot as you’re supposed to.
 Follow the instructions of course and keep everything unplugged.
 It’s a good idea to put the old litter box next to it though so your cat can properly adjust.

 - Give your cat some time to investigate the new box for a day or two.
 Some cats aren’t naturally curious and won’t take a look, so try treats as a form of reinforcement to get them interested.

 - Move some old litter or clumps from the old box into the new box.
 This ensures that your cat will have a familiar smell around them.
 To help your cat use it, you can place the box the Litter Robot came in on top of the unit and make a hole in it for your cat’s access.